 Pilates is a very intense stretching class that incorporates workouts for your abdominal, leg, arm and back muscles.
 The classes usually last for around 45 minutes and aim to work all areas of your body.
 We use the very latest clinical Pilates machines which allow people to do the Pilates moves using a pulley-system of resistance (pictured above).

-You should take along a towel to lay down over the mats for hygiene reasons.
-It's also advisable to wear loose, comfortable clothing and bring a water bottle.
+You should wear socks (pilates socks available for purchase) and bring along a towel to lay down over the mats for hygiene reasons.
+It’s also advisable to wear loose, comfortable clothing and bring a water bottle.

-If you are new to Clinical Pilates it is necessary to have a private 1-on-1 session with one of our instructors in order to learn specific fundamentals that are relevant to you (which differs for each person).
+If you are new to Reformer Clinical Pilates it is necessary to have a private 1-on-1 session with one of our instructors in order to learn specific fundamentals that are relevant to you (which differs for each person).
 The instructor will assess and correct your alignment and posture (from head to toe) and instruct you on the correct way to activate different muscles and exercise correctly.
 A 1-on-1 session is by appointment only.
-Please book your session at either the Physio or Gym reception desks or call or email us.
+Please book your session at either the Physio reception desks or through our online platform Gymmaster or call or email us.